webiny/webiny-js/packages/ui/README.md

 ```

 ### Note on @rmwc/textfield
-The package `@rmwc/textfield` is being pulled directly from our github due to its typings being broken on typescript versions that are greater than `3.7.4`.
+The package `@rmwc/textfield` is being pulled directly from the ui package due to its typings being broken on typescript versions that are greater than `3.7.4`.